2016 Roger Federer tennis season: Wimbledon

 After a short break, Federer travelled to London to play Wimbledon, his second major of the year.
 He began the tournament with victories over Guido Pella, qualifier Marcus Willis, Daniel Evans and Steve Johnson, all in straight sets, reaching the quarterfinals in the process.
 In the quarterfinals he played and defeated Marin Čilić in an extremely tight match, in which he lost the first two sets before coming back to win the next three, saving three match points in the fourth set.
 However, he ended up losing to world No. 7 Milos Raonic in the semifinals after another tight five-setter.

 Out for the rest of the season

 On July 26 Federer announced that he would not play anymore in 2016, due to a knee injury, therefore not being able to defend his titles at the Cincinnati Masters and the Swiss Indoors as well as the runner-up position at the US Open.
 As a result, Federer dropped out of the top 5 in the ATP rankings for the first time since the week of 3 March 2014.
-His ranking also fell out of the top 10 for the first time since 2002, ending a remarkably 14-year streak.
+His ranking also fell out of the top 10 for the first time since 2002, ending a remarkable 14-year streak.
 This was also the first season since 2000 in which Federer did not win a singles title in a calendar year.